Focus on jar of honey, lemon, mug, with sick woman in bed in blurred background

 • Wash your hands thoroughly and often!

-For more advice on surviving college life, check out our Student Life section.
+For more advice on surviving college life and staying healthy in both mind and body, check out our Student Life section.

 Like what you’re reading?